 Moreover, business users and IT are working more closely than before to make decisions together versus selecting packages and defining end-user requirements in a vacuum.

-Think about the real cause of IT's need to get closer to the business – CIO marginalization.
+Think about the real cause of IT's need to get closer to the business -- CIO marginalization.
 To this end, CFOs are increasingly looking at IT as a place to reduce costs rather than to drive innovation or internal tech operating efficiency by targeting systems TCO.
-All of these factors point to the rising need for companies to prioritize SRM and procure-to-pay
+All of these factors point to the rising need for companies to prioritize SRM and procure-to-pay investments in today's internal IT climate.

 SAP SRM overcomes shelf-ware problem